|Understand your MSDS with the MS-Demystifier

-The autoignition temperature of a substance is the temperature at or above which a material will spontaneously ignite (catch fire) without an external spark or flame.
+The autoignition temperature or auto self-ignition temperature of a substance is the temperature at or above which a material will spontaneously ignite (catch fire) without an external spark or flame.

 Rags soaked with linseed oil are notorious for spontaneously (auto)igniting.
 The rags provide a high surface area for atmospheric oxygen to oxidize the hydrocarbon components, an exothermic (heat-releasing) chemical reaction.
 As the pile heats up, the rate of oxidation increases further until the temperature within the rag pile reaches the autoignition point.
 Such fires are unfortunately commonplace.
 For example, a 1991 fire started by the autoignition of 25 lbs of linseed oil-soaked rags gutted an office building and killed three firefighters.